logo

 Understanding Online Live Poker Hands and Odds

-Before we dive into the payouts for different online live poker variations, let's first understand the basics of hand ranking in poker:
+Before we jump into the payouts for different live poker variations you can enjoy online in Kenya, let's get a firm grip on the basics of poker hand rankings:

-• Hands in poker are ranked from the highest to the lowest.
-The highest-ranking hand is the royal flush, which consists of a 10, jack, queen, king, and ace of the same suit.
+• Poker hands are ranked from the highest to the lowest.
+The top hand is the royal flush, made up of a 10, Jack, Queen, King, and Ace, all of the same suit.

-• The straight flush is the next highest-ranking hand, followed by four-of-a-kind, full house, flush, straight, three-of-a-kind, two pairs, one pair, and a high card, which is the lowest-ranking hand.
+• Next up is the straight flush, followed by four-of-a-kind, full house, flush, straight, three-of-a-kind, two pairs, one pair, and finally, the high card, which is the lowest hand.

-The payouts for each hand vary depending on the online live poker variation you are playing.
+The payouts for each winning hand can differ based on the online live poker variant you're playing here in Kenya.

 • Omaha - Highest-ranking hand pays out 5000:1, and the lowest-ranking hand pays out at 1:1.